riicess/Swift-TroubleShooting-Guide/README.md

 [DirectX Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=8109)\
 [d3d](https://www.microsoft.com/en-us/download/details.aspx?id=35)

-If you prefer not to install these dependencies manually, you can try the [installer](https://github.com/riicess/Swift-TroubleShooting-Guide/blob/main/SwiftDepsInstall.exe)\
+If you don't want to install these manually, you can use the [installer](https://github.com/riicess/Swift-TroubleShooting-Guide/blob/main/SwiftDepsInstall.exe).\
-The source code for this installer can be found [here](https://jmp.sh/XUtd6wQN)
+The source code for this installer can be found [here](https://jmp.sh/XUtd6wQN).

 ---

 ## Crash on inject

 - **Attachment Method and Timing:**
-    - **Standard Roblox Launcher:** Attach **immediately** after clicking the Roblox launcher to start Roblox.
-Attempt this once or twice during this very early startup phase.
+    - **Standard Roblox Launcher:** Attach **immediately** after clicking the Roblox launch button.
+Try this once or twice during the early startup phase.
     - **Bloxstrap/Fishstrap Users:** Attach when the "Starting Roblox..." message appears.
-    - Do **not** attach once the Roblox homepage is fully loaded or if Roblox has been running for several seconds.
+    - Do **not** attach after the Roblox homepage is loaded or if Roblox has been running for a while.
-- **Check for Lingering Processes:** If Swift reports 'no Roblox process found', open Task Manager (`Ctrl+Shift+Esc`), look for any `RobloxPlayerBeta.exe` processes, and end them if present.
-Then, relaunch Roblox and try attaching again with the correct method for your launcher.
+- **Check for Lingering Processes:** If Swift says 'no Roblox process found', open Task Manager (`Ctrl+Shift+Esc`).
+Look for `RobloxPlayerBeta.exe` processes and end them.
+Then, relaunch Roblox and try attaching again with the correct timing.
 - **Roblox Version:**
-    - If you are not using a launcher like Bloxstrap or Fishstrap to manage your Roblox version, try downloading Roblox again from the [official website](https://www.roblox.com/download).
+    - If you don't use a launcher like Bloxstrap or Fishstrap, try downloading Roblox again from the [official website](https://www.roblox.com/download).
-    - For managing specific versions, refer to the [Roblox Version Help](#roblox-version-help) section.
+    - For help managing versions, see the [Roblox Version Help](#roblox-version-help) section.
-    - If Roblox seems to be stuck on an outdated version (and you are not using Bloxstrap/Fishstrap to manage this), you can use [this `roblox LIVE forcer.bat`](https://github.com/LilahCodes/swift/blob/main/support%20files/roblox%20LIVE%20forcer.bat) tool to help force an update to the LIVE channel.
+    - If Roblox is stuck on an old version, you can use [this `roblox LIVE forcer.bat`](https://github.com/LilahCodes/swift/blob/main/support%20files/roblox%20LIVE%20forcer.bat) tool to force an update.
-    - **Bloxstrap/Fishstrap Users:** Ensure your launcher is configured to use a compatible Roblox version.
-Refer to their respective setup sections in this guide.
+    - **Bloxstrap/Fishstrap Users:** Make sure your launcher is set up to use a compatible Roblox version.
+Check their setup sections in this guide.